-- 1. Obtain Application for Academic Bankruptcy Form from the Offices of Academic Affairs or Academic Support Services. - 2.
-Consult with your academic advisor and obtain advisor's signature. - 3.
-Submit completed form to the Office of Academic Affairs by the deadline as indicated on the form.
+- 1. Obtain Application for Academic Bankruptcy Form from the Offices of Academic Affairs. - 2.
+Consult with your academic advisor and obtain advisor's signature.

+3. Submit completed form to the Office of Academic Affairs by the deadline as indicated on the form.